sergirojasss/beers/README.md

 Developing this app for a recruitment exercise and also trying to refresh myself after 1 year without coding.
 Let's go!!

+### What does this app should do?
+The app mission is to give a list of beers (getting it from a REST API).
+The user can type in a meal, and the app will show him the best beers to eat with that meal.
+The app have to be no-connection friendly.
+It must work if user lose connection.

 Known weak points.

 - No Connection.
 If no Internet connection the very first time, showing an empty list without warning the user